MateuszStefek/kotlin-antipatterns/index.md

 It is a shame that Kotlin std library doesn't have this structure already.

 # 2. Also this is null
-Credists for naming this antipattern goes to
+Credits for naming this antipattern goes to
 [Paul Blundell](https://blog.novoda.com/kotlin-anti-patterns-also-this-is-ull/).
 ## Description
 ```